HU-TI-DEV/TI-S4/software/vision_en_AI/OpenCV.md

 ```
 docker cp <source> <container_id>:<destination>
 ```
-Please note: you run this command in the prompt of the powershell.
+Please note: you run this command in the prompt of the cmd.
 If you have already mounted a hd in your container (or made a coupling in vs code) you could do this probably much easier!

 In my case I have put example1.png in the same folder as my gz_transport example<sup>1</sup>: